Automattic/electron-windows-store/README.md

 ## [**Disclaimer**]

-This repository is forked from [Electron Windows Store](https://github.com/felixrieseberg/electron-windows-store.git) due to its inactivity, to suit my own use of submitting appx to Windows Store.
+This repository is forked from [Electron Windows Store](https://github.com/felixrieseberg/electron2appx.git) due to its inactivity, to suit my own use of submitting appx to Windows Store.
 Please use as is.
 I am not an official maintainer of this project and may not have time to solve the peculiar issues that other users could be facing.

 That said, your [support](https://www.buymeacoffee.com/bl5s3cxyr) is always welcome.
 Thanks!

 ---

-Electron-Windows-Store: A CLI that takes the packaged output of your Electron app, then converts it into an AppX package.
+electron2appx: A CLI that takes the packaged output of your Electron app, then converts it into an AppX package.
 This allows you to submit your Electron app to the Windows Store :package:.
 You can also distribute your app as an `.appx` without using the Windows Store, allowing users to just double-click your `.appx` to automatically install it.

 ![main_image](https://cloud.githubusercontent.com/assets/1426799/15042115/3471f6a0-12b9-11e6-91b4-80f25ec1d0b8.jpg)

 To install this command line tool, get it directly from npm:

-    npm install -g electron-windows-store
+    npm install -g electron2appx

 Then, configure your PowerShell: